 While the railroad industry has changed significantly in the past few decades, some train companies are bringing back the thrill of riding on a luxurious train.
-And one of them even serves up bourbon and dinner in a stylish 1940s railcar.
+For over 30 years, the R.J.
+Corman Railroad Company has been serving up bourbon and dinner in a stylish 1940s railcar.

 My Old Kentucky Dinner Train

 Step back in time on My Old Kentucky Dinner Train.
 Located in Bardstown, the bourbon capital of the world, My Old Kentucky Dinner Train brings guests back to the time when train travel was leisurely and train riders would dress for dinner in the dining cars.